 How CFBF Works

-Whilst Polkadot network is under development, clients will be paying for Unido services via a portion of the outbound currency transaction fees instead of UDO.
+Clients pay for Unido services via a portion of the outbound currency transaction fees instead of UDO.
 Therefore it means that if Party A sends Party B 100 ETH, they will be charged in ETH; if 100 BTC, charged in BTC and so on.

 Subsequently, Unido will accumulate in its Treasury any cryptocurrencies being transacted on the platform — this includes BTC, ETH, USDT etc.

-Eqibank clients perform transactions using BTC, ETH and USDC.
+Client clients perform transactions using BTC, ETH and USDC.

 Unido accumulates BTC, ETH and USDC from a portion of transaction fees from every client exchange in their outbound currency.